-- Health Care Provider (HCP) or personnel
+- Healthcare Provider or Personnel

 Who May Make a Restricted Report?

-Understanding DoD's Confidentiality Policy
+Understanding DoD's Restricted (Confidential) Reporting Policy

 Restricted Reporting Example

-- The SARC assigns a VA to assist Service Member Smith.
-The VA meets Service Member Smith at the hospital and explains the Unrestricted and Restricted Reporting options and the processes associated with each, to include applicable pros and cons.
+- The SARC assigns a SAPR VA to assist Service Member Smith.
+The SAPR VA meets Service Member Smith at the hospital and explains the Unrestricted and Restricted Reporting options and the processes associated with each, to include applicable pros and cons.